 When we think of having our skis or snowboard waxed at least once a year, we think much less about taking good care of our ski jackets (or ski pants).
 However, taking good care of your ski clothing will ensure that it remains high-performance winter after winter, particularly in terms of its resistance to water and its air-permeability.
 However, it is still necessary to have the right routines.

-Did you know that washing a ski jacket with a regular detergent, especially powder detergent, is not recommended ?
+- Did you know that washing ski clothing with regular detergent, especially powder detergent, is not recommended?

 Washing my ski jacket properly guarantees its performance